Embracing Financial Change: A Journey of Growth and Renewal

 What lessons did you learn, and how have they influenced the person you are today?

 By engaging in a reflective practice, you open the door to self-discovery and personal growth.
+You remember what you did that helped you through and what might have happened that made the transition longer or more difficult.
 You have the opportunity to acknowledge how well you actually did navigate the change.
 You also have the opportunity to assess what you now know you can do better.

 Here are a few journaling prompts to guide you: